arnoldlee850807/ETtoday_CodingExercise/README.md

 ## ImageCache

-This exercise utilize the URLCache to achieve caching data
+This exercise utilize the URLCache to achieve caching data.

 By checking if the image data has already been loaded to the cache, if the image existed we load the image directly from the cahce, if not we download it and cache it.